-The solar array and interconnection equipment are to be connected by fiber optics and therefore will not adversely affect other communications systems.
+The solar array and interconnection equipment are to be connected by fiber optics and therefore, will not adversely affect other communications systems.
 In the unlikely event that the interconnection does impact other communication systems, the Applicant will take appropriate steps to review and respond to any complaints.

-20(g)Plans to Mitigate Impacts on Existing Communications Sources
+20(g) Plans to Mitigate Impacts on Existing Communications Sources

-In the unlikely event that there is a significant adverse effect to communications systems post-construction, this will be resolved through the complaint resolution process.
-The Applicant will provide a Complaint Management Plan as a preconstruction notice in accordance with §900-10.2 of the Section 94-c Regulations.
+In the unlikely event that there is a significant adverse effect to communications systems postconstruction, this will be resolved through the complaint resolution process.
+The Applicant will provide a Complaint Management Plan as a preconstruction notice in accordance with Section 900-10.2 of the Section 94-c Regulations.
 After proper analysis, measures will be taken to resolve the issues presented.
-In addition, the Applicant's onsite communications system will be inspected and maintained throughout the life of the Facility and provide information to The AES Corporation, Inc. (AES) Control Center.
+In addition, the Applicant's onsite communications system will be inspected and maintained throughout the life of the Facility and provide information to the AES Control Center.

-20(h)Status of Telecommunications Interconnection
+20(h) Status of Telecommunications Interconnection

-It is anticipated that the connection to National Grid's network will be via a redundant 24 strand, single mode Optical Ground Wire (OPGW) fiber optic cables.
-Communications negotiations are a part of the New York ISO Facilities Study, which is in process.
-It is expected that the framework of previous agreements will be utilized and that no significant concerns are expected.
+It is anticipated that the connection to NYSEG's network will be via a redundant 24-strand, single-mode fiber optic cables.
+Communications negotiations are a part of the NYISO Facilities Study, which is in process.
+It is expected that the framework of previous agreements will be used and that no significant concerns are expected.